-Admission of Disabled Students
+Admission of Students with Disabilities

 Disabled persons are considered for admission in the same manner as any other applicant.
 Admission to King's College is based solely on academic qualifications.
 Neither the nature of the disability nor the severity of the disability is used as criteria for admission.